Elara-Discord-Bots/Elara-Cmdo/README.md

 # WARNING
-This entire package is deprecated, I wouldn't try to use this code.
-All development for it is stopped and the new version will be released at a later date.
+This package is deprecated, the new one is under the name "elaracmdo" all lowercase.